 When asked about his thoughts on his first deployment, the young Lieutenant focused on the safety of his troops in what he described as a “high threat environment.”
 He further elaborated his leadership style:

-When asked about his new Platoon Leader, 22-year Sergeant First Class Franklin G. Wright was nothing but praiseful.
+When asked about his new Platoon Leader, 22-year Sgt.
+1st Class Franklin G. Wright was nothing but praiseful.

-Specialist Harry L. Murphy, a rifleman in Boyd’s platoon, told the Duffel Blog he wouldn’t want to serve under any other officer in his company.
+Spc.
+Harry L. Murphy, a rifleman in Boyd’s platoon, told Duffel Blog he wouldn’t want to serve under any other officer in his company.

 “I volunteered for this deployment because I thought the unit was going to Afghanistan.
 I didn’t know what to expect upon arriving in Kuwait, but luckily I’ve got one squared away LT.
 He really looks out for us.
 One time at the range I was wearing my gloves because he was strictly enforcing the PPE posture, and I accidentally touched the hot barrel of a M249 SAW.
 Without LT harping on safety all the time, I might have burned my hand.
 He’s going to go far in the Army.”